Chapter 16.

 The concept of moral ambition offers a powerful framework for understanding the enduring motivations behind civil society engagement in the UK.
 It highlights the intrinsic reward and societal benefit that arise when individuals direct their talents and ambitions toward addressing the complex challenges of our time.
 From historical struggles for social justice to contemporary digitally enabled activism, moral ambition has been a vital driving force behind the collective action that has shaped the nation.

 Having journeyed through the intricate Web of Power, we have peeled back the layers to reveal its many faces.
 From the raw force of Might and the explanations for the unseen in Faith, to the structured dictates of Law and the collective dynamics of Politics, we have seen how power manifests in every corner of our existence.
-We have explored the penetrating influence of Culture, the shaping force of Media, and the tangible impact of Wealth, recognising how entities like Corporations and Economics operate as powerful useful myths in our shared imagination.
-Even our Physical Environments, Education, and the very fabric of Civil Society are intertwined with its pervasive threads.
+We have explored the penetrating influence of Culture, the shaping force of Media and the tangible impact of Wealth, recognising how entities like Corporations and Economics operate as powerful constructs in our shared imagination.
+Even our Physical Environments, Education and the very fabric of Civil Society are intertwined with its pervasive threads.

 Grasp the Nettle part 2 – Human Agency: Embracing Power